Skip to content

 6. Retention

 We keep information only as long as needed for the purposes above, including legal, tax and dispute resolution needs.
-You may delete local data from the App where the feature is offered.
-Account deletion flows may depend on your platform; contact us if you need help removing cloud-held data tied to your account.
+In short:

 7. Your rights